marcallenbetts/marcallenbetts.github.io/_posts/2018-12-10-python-simple-http-server.md

 author_name: Marc
 tags: [python, webserver]
 ---
-This one line is the some total of my knowledge of Python.
-Unless you count "Python?That's the one that's really picking about spacing, right?"
+This one line is the sum total of my knowledge of Python.
+Unless you count "Python?
+That's the one that's really picking about spacing, right?"

 A few years back I worked on a system that did web scraping for content.
 So when testing that we were gathering web pages correctly, it was useful to have a web server up and running.
 Being generally lazy, I opted for the path of least resistance: use web servers that other people maintained for me.